-- Although the number of COVID-19 infections is rising, Denmark is slowly opening up, including larger stores such as for example IKEA has now re-opened.
+- Larger stores such as for example IKEA has now re-opened.
 Shopping malls, on the other hand, continue to be closed. - As part of the governments' efforts against COVID-19, test facilities have been opened in all regions of the country, where referred citizens can be tested for COVID-19.
-The overall goal is to be able to test of up to 20.000 people per day. - The first persons were fined Sunday morning for violating a ban on staying in certain public spaces in the area of Copenhagen the fine is set to 335 euros.
+The overall goal is to be able to test of up to 20.000 people per day.

+Country overview:

-Country overview: 1.1 Direct business support
+1.1 Direct business support